Keyst/dorkbuilder/README.txt

 /////INSTRUCTIONS/////

-In order the script will ask you for the values of: intext, inurl, ext, link, intitle
+The script will ask you for the values of: intext, inurl, ext, link, intitle